TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/running-the-stack.md

 ---
-title: "Running The Things Enterprise Stack"
+title: "Running The Things Stack"
 description: ""
 weight: 4
+distribution: ["Open Source"]
 ---

 Now that all configuration is done, we're ready to initialize {{% tts %}} and start it.
 Open a terminal prompt in the same directory as your `docker-compose.yml` file.